alexsmbaratti/Discord.js-Template/README.md

 I recommend creating a bot testing server in Discord to test out your bot without disturbing others.
 Plus, you'll be guarenteed the permissions needed to add a bot to your server.
 Add your client ID to the URL `https://discordapp.com/oauth2/authorize?client_id=[CLIENT_ID]&permissions=0&scope=bot` where specified and go to the link.
 Sign into Discord and add your bot to the server you wish.

-If you have a git folder, I recommend making a folder in there and naming it after your project.
-If you're not using git, make a folder anyway.
-Put the files on this page in your folder.
-This will be refered to as the project folder from now on.
+On the programming side, start by forking this repository.
+Clone your forked repository where you normally clone projects (Typically in a `git` folder).
+The cloned folder will be refered to as the project folder from now on.

 If you have [Atom](https://atom.io), I recommend using that for the project, however if you have another preference, feel free to use it.
 Open your project folder in Atom and open the `config.json` file.
 Replace the placeholder text (`YOUR_TOKEN` for example) with their respective values from the developer portal.
 Token is a mandatory and your program will not run without a valid token.
 Make sure you do not remove the quotes.